FENECON Commercial 50 — Assembly and Operating Instructions

 FEH040 |

-The FENECON electrical energy storage system is used for the storage of electrical energy in rechargeable lithium iron phosphate battery modules (charging) and the provision of electrical energy (discharging).
+The FENECON electrical energy storage system is used to store electrical energy in rechargeable lithium iron phosphate battery modules (charging) and to provide electrical energy (discharging).
 This charging and discharging process takes place via a connected inverter.
-The system must only be used in compliance with the permissible technical data (see section Technical data).
+The system must only be used in compliance with the permissible technical data (see section [Technical data]).

 FENECON power storage systems consist of various modules.
 In particular, these include a BMS (battery management system), the FENECON Energy Management System (FEMS), battery modules and bases.
 All processes of the electricity storage system are monitored and controlled by the FEMS.